wzhudev/wzhudev/README.md

 Hi there! 👋

-I am Evan Hu, a software engineer focusing on editors, sync engines and AI applications.
+I am Evan Hu, a software engineer focusing on AI.
+I am also an expert on editors, sync engines and frontend architecture.

-- I am a seasoned software engineer and architect with a proven track record in designing and leading collaborative tools, including real-time editors and office suites.
+- A seasoned software engineer and architect with a proven track record in designing and leading **collaborative tools**, including **real-time editors and office suites**.
-- Specializing in real-time collaboration algorithms (OT, CRDTs), rendering, performance optimization, and scalable architecture.
+- Specializing in **real-time collaboration algorithms (OT, CRDTs)**, canvas rendering, performance optimization, and scalable architecture.
-- Led Univer, an open-source office suite framework, to 9k+ GitHub stars and adoption by 10+ enterprise clients, including 2 Fortune 500 companies and several well-known companies in China.
+- Led Univer, an open-source office suite framework, to 11k+ GitHub stars and adoption by 10+ enterprise clients, including 2 Fortune 500 companies and several well-known companies in China.
 - Before that, I contributed to collaborative spreadsheets and documents at ByteDance and Tencent.

-Open to new opportunities and challenges, including those out of China or globally remote.
-Check out my [resume](https://github.com/wzhudev/resume).

 [Email me](mailto:wzhudev@gmail.com) or connect with me on [X](https://x.com/wzhudev) or [LinkedIn](https://www.linkedin.com/in/hu-wenzhao-8919a7290/).